 The final end of the dynasty came when Fritz died of cancer in 1997.
 A strangely peaceful end to a tragic and turbulent life.

 Aristotle declared that true tragedy must involve people who have power and high status, but the age of mass media has inverted this dictum.
-We find stars in the media spotlight are often powerless, trapped by addiction, dependent on the rush they get from their performance for a mass audience.
+We find stars in the media spotlight are framed publicly as being powerful, but in reality are often powerless, trapped by addiction, dependent on the rush they get from their performance for a mass audience.
 In the case of the Von Erichs, this insatiable drive to continually sell themselves to their fans had deadly consequences.
 More than just the story of a father who lost his sons, it is a deep insight into the darker side of modern American culture.